Fiserv/exchange/docs/getting-started/getting-started-funding.md

 Must have two accounts specified, where one is a type CREDIT and one a type DEBIT of the same amounts.

+For the Adjustment block:
- "type": "DEBIT" -> Adjusts the amount from this account.
+`type: CREDIT` Adjusts the amount to this account.
- "type": "CREDIT" -> Adjusts the amount to this account.
+`type: DEBIT`  Adjusts the amount from this account.

 ### Constructing the request